cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/require-swg.md

 ---
-order: 3
+updated: 2020-12-20
+category: 🔐 Zero Trust Rules
+difficulty: Medium
 ---

-# Block sites by host and URL

-You can use Cloudflare Gateway and the Cloudflare WARP client application to block attempts to reach hostnames or to block URL paths without blocking the rest of the hostname.
+# Require Gateway connections

+You can build rules in Cloudflare Access that require users to connect through your organization's Cloudflare Gateway configuration before they reach on-premise applications or login to [SaaS applications](https://blog.cloudflare.com/cloudflare-access-for-saas/).

 **🗺️ This tutorial covers how to:**

+* Add Cloudflare Gateway to your Cloudflare for Teams account
-* Enroll devices into Gateway
+* Enroll devices in Cloudflare Gateway
-* Create a Gateway policy to block URLs that contain a hostname
-* Create a Gateway policy to block URLs that contain a URL path
+* View enrolled devices
-* Review the block events in the Gateway logs
+* Build a rule in Access to require Cloudflare Gateway

-**⏲️Time to complete: 25 minutes**
+**⏲️Time to complete: 40 minutes**

+## Configure Cloudflare Access

+Before you begin, you'll need to follow [these instructions](https://developers.cloudflare.com/access/getting-started/access-setup/) to set up Cloudflare Access in your account.

 ## Add Cloudflare Gateway

-Before you begin, you'll need to follow [these instructions](https://developers.cloudflare.com/gateway/getting-started/onboarding-gateway) to set up Cloudflare Gateway in your account.
 Cloudflare Gateway operates in two modes:

 * DNS filtering
 * Proxy (HTTP filtering)